marctollis/macrogenetics/README.md

 This will list out any empty directories that may have been missed by the array, and you can run macse individually on those.

 We chose MACSE as an aligner since it creates codon-based alignments, which are more robust for many downstream population genetics analyses.
 Something like MAFFT done serially could theoretically be much quicker, but we still think a MACSE SLURM array is worth it.
 For a recent analysis of a few thousand species, 99.999% of the MACSE alignments finished within a few minutes, and the largest and most complex ones finshed within a few short hours.

+After MACSE finishes aligning, you can use the [mtDNA_sumstats.R](https://github.com/marctollis/macrogenetics/blob/main/mtDNA_sumstats.R) script to estimate population summary statistics and output a .csv file for downstream analyses.